confluentinc/demo-siem-optimization/instructions/abbreviated.md

 > Take a quick peek at the data coming from the splunk universal forwarder.
 You can see that it's doing something similar to the syslog connector.
 It has some structure and the original Splunk data from the forwarder.

-### View Network Metadata from Zeek

-> There is another source of data captured for this demo -- a Zeek network sensor.
-This network metadata data was captured from an exfiltration exercise and stored in a PCAP file.
-That file is then streamed into Confluent through a Kafka producer to simulate an obscenely high volume captured in real time.
-In the real world, the Zeek sensor would send data to a Kafka producer, which would publish to topics in real time.
-Again, Zeek is producing data about socket connections, dns queries, http requests, running applications, etc. Let's look at the DNS data.

-1. Inspect reords in the `dns` topic.

->  The volume of DNS data is shockingly high.
-In the Pantheon of cyber data volumes, only pure packet capture and netflow data tends to be bigger.
-Organizations often don’t even send it to their SIEM because it's cost is prohibitive and places a huge burden on the SIEM relative to other data sources.
-This data is generally just hard to deal with.
-The immediate consequence is bad guys know this and it's a favorite for things like SSH tunneling and data exfiltration.

 ## Analyze Streaming SIEM Data in Real Time

-> Lets go to ksqlDB in Control Center.
+> Ok lets go to ksqlDB in Control Center.
 If you are not familiar with ksqlDB, its a stream processing engine that allows you to leverage simple SQL syntax to do some very powerful real-time processing.
+As I mentioned earlier this could just as easily be flink... but its what I have containerized here.

 1. Go to the ksqlDB app in Control Center.
 Make sure `auto.offset.reset=earliest` so queries pick up from the beginning of topics.